Gordon-Rushville boys fall to top-seeded Freeman in state quarterfinal game

 Freeman (52):

-Easton Buss 2, Magnus Skaarnes 15, Hudson Vetrovsky 3, Hayden Jennings 2, Carter Niles 7, Carter Ruse 18, True Jurgens 2, Kellen Anderson 3.
+Easton Buss 2, Taylon Vetrovsky 15, Hudson Vetrovsky 3, Hayden Jennings 2, Carter Niles 7, Carter Ruse 18, True Jurgens 2, Kellen Anderson 3.